frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 However, there are some limitations to the algorithm.
 It is not suitable for handling online queries, where answers are required immediately as queries arrive.
 Additionally, since all queries must be stored, this can become a challenge for extremely large datasets.
 Finally, implementing Mo's Algorithm can be more complex than simpler, more straightforward methods, which might not be ideal in all cases.

-#### Problem: "Humidity Levels in a Greenhouse" (Problem 1)
+#### 11.3.1.4.
+Typical Problem: Humidity Levels in a Greenhouse (Problem 1)

-We've already solved this type of problem in _Section 5: Range Query Problems_ of the attached document.
+We've already solved this type of problem earlier in _Section: 11.1.1.3_ of this document.
 In that section, we explored different algorithms and analyzed their time and space complexities when applied to various range query scenarios.

 Below is a summary of the time complexity for each solution, showing how Mo's Algorithm compares to other approaches.